NikiSp737/Java_CA2_Fuel_Efficiency/README.md

 A lower-level activity diagram is currently being developed.
 This diagram will include explicit method calls and detailed internals to complement the high-level overview shown above.

-**TODO:**
-- [ ] Description of the program design and reasoning behind it.
-- [ ] Create **Low-Level Activity Diagram** including method calls and their definitions.
-- [ ] Add the **Hand drawn Activity Diagram** requested by the professor.
-- [ ] Implement a **Test Harness** for the program including definitions for expected inputs and outputs of each test.
-- [ ] Include UML diagrams where appropriate.

-## Ideas:
-The program may:

-- Sort records by date
-- Calculate fuel efficiency (L/100km)
-- Compute minimum, maximum, and average efficiency
-- Perform statistical calculations in a separate thread
-- Include proper exception handling
-- Be modular and memory-efficient

 ## Build

-The program was developed collaboratively using a pair-programming approach during development sessions.
-One team member acted as the primary coder while the other reviewed the logic, suggested improvements, and searched documentation where needed.
-These roles were swapped regularly so that both team members contributed to the implementation, debugging, and testing of the final solution.
+The program was developed collaboratively using a pair-programming approach.
+During development sessions, one team member focused on coding while the other reviewed the logic, suggested improvements, and checked documentation.
+These roles were regularly swapped so both members contributed to the coding, debugging, and testing process.

 The implementation follows the class structure described in the design section.

-- `Mileage` handles the main program flow, including file input, sorting the mileage records by date, computing efficiencies, creating the statistics thread, and printing the final results.
+- `Mileage` controls the main program flow.
+It reads the input file, sorts the records by date, computes efficiencies, starts the statistics thread, and prints the results.
-- `MileageRecord` stores the data for each mileage entry, including the date, odometer reading, litres filled, and computed efficiency.
-Getter and setter methods were used to allow controlled access to the record data.
+- `MileageRecord` stores the data for each entry (date, kilometers, liters, and efficiency) and provides getter and setter methods.
-- `EfficiencyStatsTask` performs the minimum, maximum, and average efficiency calculations in a separate thread by implementing the `Runnable` interface.
+- `EfficiencyStatsTask` calculates the minimum, maximum, and average efficiencies in a separate thread by implementing the `Runnable` interface.

-Several Java features were used in the implementation:
+Several Java features were used:

-- Java Collections (`List` and `ArrayList`) to store and manage the set of `MileageRecord` objects
+- Java Collections (`List`, `ArrayList`) to store mileage records
-- Comparator-based sorting using `Comparator.comparing()` to order records by date
+- `Comparator.comparing()` to sort records by date
-- File parsing using `Scanner` to read and parse the input file
+- `Scanner` for parsing the input file
-- Java Time API (`LocalDate` and `DateTimeFormatter`) to correctly parse and store dates
+- Java Time API (`LocalDate`, `DateTimeFormatter`) for date handling
-- Multithreading using the `Runnable` interface and `Thread` class to compute efficiency statistics
+- Multithreading using `Runnable` and `Thread`
-- Exception handling using `try-catch` blocks to handle file input errors and thread interruption
+- Exception handling (`try-catch`) for file and thread errors

-A separate test harness was also developed so that individual methods could be tested independently before integration into the final program.
+A separate test harness was also created to test individual methods before integrating them into the final program.

-In addition, a simple `Makefile` was used to automate compiling and testing.
-This made it easier to repeatedly run the program on both normal and edge-case input files such as empty files, single-record files, negative-distance files, zero-distance files, and files containing blank lines.
+A `Makefile` was used to automate compilation and testing.
+It allows the program to be easily run against both normal input files and edge-case files such as empty files, single-entry files, negative distance values, zero distance values, and files containing blank lines.

 ---

 ## Results and Discussion

 The program was tested using the sample file `mileage_tiny.txt`, which contains four mileage entries.
-The tests described in the **Tests and Expected Outputs** section were carried out using the test harness to verify that each stage of the program behaved as expected.
+The tests were executed using the test harness to confirm that each stage of the program behaved correctly.

-A `Makefile` was also used to automate compilation and testing across multiple input files in the `data` directory.
-This allowed the program to be checked not only on the normal sample file, but also on edge-case files such as:
+The `Makefile` was also used to automatically run the program on multiple input files in the `data` directory, including several edge-case scenarios such as:

 - `empty.txt`
 - `mileage_uno.txt`